Why combine with Sunsuper?

 Sunsuper’s 1.4 million members belong to a fund that’s dedicated only to them.

-How to combine your super funds
+How to consolidate your super funds

-Complete the paper form
+Complete paper form

 Not a Sunsuper member?
 No worries!

-You can still combine your other super into Sunsuper, but you’ll need to become a member first.
+You can still consolidate your other super into Sunsuper, but you’ll need to become a member first.
 Join our 1.4 million members and feel the strength of Sunsuper.
 Joining takes less than 5 minutes.

 1 Correct as at 27 May 2020, Australian Taxation Office.

 2 The Balanced option for Super-savings accounts has identical investments to the Balanced Pool in Sunsuper’s default investment option, the Lifecycle Investment Strategy.
 Members invested in the Lifecycle Investment Strategy are invested 100% in the Balanced Pool until age 55.
 Warning: Past performance is not a reliable indication of future performance.

 3 Percentage based fee applies to the first $800,000 of account balance only (if balance is over $800,000 a nil percent Administration fee applies to the balance over $800,000).
 Does not include investment fees and costs.
 For balances under $6,000 on products offered a maximum 3% fee cap applies, inclusive of administration fees, investment fees and indirect costs.